 If they are improperly designed or defective, seat belts can cause injury and may even cost lives.
 A defective seat belt can allow you to be ejected from a vehicle during an accident or hit a windshield, causing catastrophic injuries that can last a lifetime, such as:

 Seat belt defects include, but are not limited to:

 Following a car accident where seat belt defects caused you debilitating physical injuries, traumatic emotional pain, and medical bills, the person or entity responsible for the seat belt defect could be held financially liable for your injury-related costs.

 Regardless of who is responsible, making a seat belt injury claim can seem quite daunting.
-When they arrive at the scene, most officers who investigate car accidents tend to conclude that an ejected vehicle occupant was not wearing a seat belt.
-That's why working with an attorney who has experience in complex defective seat belt claims can make a huge difference in the outcome of your case.
+When they arrive at the scene, most officers who investigate car accidents conclude that an ejected vehicle occupant was not wearing a seat belt.
+That is why working with an attorney who has experience in complex defective seat belt claims can make a significant difference in the outcome of your case.